deathworlders/online/content/book/deathworlders/chapter-44-samsara.md

 “Dunno. *Mierda,* I hope that doesn’t make me a bigot…”

 Rather than let her worry over it, Coombes decided to drag her back onto the subject at hand.
-“Well... honestly?
+“Well...honestly?
 Go for it.
 You can call it, uh,  *‘Deathworld Heroes’* or something like that.
 It’s a longshot but I bet you all three would be receptive, Daar especially.”

 “Are you kidding? **Great Father** Daar?”
 Ava snorted.
 “Come on, even if that *wasn’t* like asking the goddamn President to do a shoot, he won’t like me.
 All that Protect and Provide stuff… I bet he’s real big on loyalty, like Firth.”